 All exchange students must have health insurance that meets U.S. State Department regulations.
 Students are required to enroll in the Weber State University international health insurance plan; the cost is approximately $500 per semester.
 Insurance from the student’s home country will not be accepted.

 Varies.
 Some classes at Weber State have additional fees called “Course Fees.”
 These fees only apply if a student enrolls in a course (e.g., art, athletics, some computer science) with a required fee.
 The fee covers materials used in class specifically for the student.
 For example, “Skiing” has a $110 course fee that covers ski lift tickets and some equipment rentals.

 $60.
 All foreign students (degree-seeking and non-degree-seeking) are required to pay this administrative fee.

 $65.
 This fee provides for the processing of documents related to the exchange period.

-All non-US citizens are required to obtain either an F-1 or J-1 visa to study in the United States.
+All non-US citizens are required to obtain a J-1 visa to study in the United States.

 Fly into Salt Lake City, Utah.
 Free transportation to campus is provided on certain days with advance reservation.

 Weber State offers a variety of sport and recreation activities, as well as student organizations and events.
 Ogden is home to both rugged and urban aspects, and offers an exciting array of activities, from skiing and snowboarding in the winter to hiking in the summer.
 Opportunities for nightlife, arts and culture, and shopping abound.